tempo-eng/kanjivg-js/README.md

 TypeScript/React library for searching and animating kanji characters using the KanjiVG dataset.
 This library was forked from the python library [kanjiVG](https://github.com/KanjiVG/kanjivg) and built to support similar functionality in a webapp environment.

+A demo of the library can be found at: [https://kanji-companion.com/kanjivg_js](https://kanji-companion.com/kanjivg_js)

 This library was created using largely a spec-driven-development approach.
 The spec files produced during development of this library can be found under `/SDD` and include:

 - initial requirements (project-requirements.md)